l3nz/say-cheez/README.md

 ##  Example

+Look at this namespace:

 	(ns baab.baah
 		(:require [say-cheez.core :refer [capture-build-env-to]]))
 	....
 	(capture-build-env-to BUILD)

-Is exactly the same as if you wrote by hand:
+The var called `BUILD` is exactly the same as if you wrote by hand:

 	(defonce BUILD
 		{:arch "x86_64",